UBC-DSCI/introduction-to-datascience-python/source/reading.md

 ```

 If the `.xlsx` file has multiple sheets, you have to use the `sheet_name` argument
 to specify the sheet number or name.
-You can also specify cell ranges using the
-`usecols` argument(Example:  `usecols="A:D"` for including cells from `A` to `D`).
 This functionality is useful when a single sheet contains
 multiple tables (a sad thing that happens to many Excel spreadsheets since this
 makes reading in data more difficult).
+You can also specify cell ranges using the
+`usecols` argument (e.g., `usecols="A:D"` for including columns from `A` to `D`).

 As with plain text files, you should always explore the data file before
 importing it into Python.
 Exploring the data beforehand helps you decide which